AVM08122005/Smart-Event-Matchmaker/smart-event-matchmaker/README.md

 - If no cache exists but OpenAI is configured, embeddings are computed on the fly and persisted with a log reminder.
 - When OpenAI is unavailable entirely, a deterministic keyword and signal-based scorer returns results so the demo always works.

-## How to deploy to Vercel

-1. Push this repo to GitHub with the provided commit structure.
-2. In Vercel, create a new project from the GitHub repo and select the default Next.js preset.
-3. (Optional) Add `OPENAI_API_KEY` under Project Settings → Environment Variables for richer matches.
-4. Deploy — Vercel will build and host the site automatically.

-## Demo video link

-Loom (60–90 seconds): _link pending_

-## Demo video script

-- 0–10s: “Hi Roma — I’m Achintya.
-I built a quick prototype called Smart Event Matchmaker to show how EventBazaar could use AI to connect planners with vendors.”
-- 10–40s: “Enter basic event details: type, budget, city and must-haves.
-Click ‘Find Vendors’.
-The app uses text embeddings to compare your event against vendor profiles and returns the top three matches with a confidence score and reason.”
-- 40–60s: “This is a demo.
-Next steps: integrate with EventBazaar’s vendor database, add user accounts, and build an admin panel to surface top vendors and performance metrics.
-If this looks interesting, I can adapt this prototype directly into EventBazaar’s platform.”
-- 60–90s: “Links: Live demo + GitHub in the message.
-Thanks for your time!”

 ## Scripts